bill-amadio/Spoon-Knife/testReadMe.md

 ```
 bash run-sex-prediction-from-RNASeq.sh
 ```
-This bash script will return:
+This bash script requires arguments that are set in the USER-SPECIFIED ARGUMENTS section of the script.
+The script will return:

 - Plots and tables in a notebook: [`04-present_results.html`](https://cansavvy.github.io/openpbta-notebook-concept/snv-callers/compare_snv_callers_plots.nb.html).
 - Files organized in subfolders of the folder containing run-sex-prediction-from-RNASeq.sh as follows: